ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ```

-The [GeoCoordinates](http://schema.org/GeoCoordinates) item SHOULD have a human readable [name](http://schema.org/name), which is used in  generating the `ro-crate-preview.html` file.
+The [GeoCoordinates] item SHOULD have a human readable [name], which is used in  generating the `ro-crate-preview.html` file.

-And the place is referenced from the [contentLocation](http://schema.org/contentLocation) property of the dataset.
+And the place is referenced from the [contentLocation] property of the dataset.

 ```json